Home / Solutions

 For startup launches

-For founders, creators, and early-stage brands preparing a first denim drop.
-We help turn references, sketches, or early concepts into sample-ready products, then guide the path toward a small test run.
+For small teams and new brands preparing a first denim style.
+We help turn references, sketches, tech packs or early concepts into sample-ready products, then guide the path toward a test run.

 First launch